Quanah Parker

 Quanah Parker (Kwana, lit. 'smell, odor'; c.
-1845 – February 23, 1911) was a war leader of the Kwahadi ("Antelope") band of the Comanche Nation.
+1845 – February 23, 1911) was a Native American war leader of the Kwahadi ("Antelope") band of the Comanche Nation.
 He was likely born into the Nokoni ("Wanderers") band of Tabby-nocca and grew up among the Kwahadis, the son of Kwahadi Comanche chief Peta Nocona and Cynthia Ann Parker, an Anglo-American who had been abducted as a nine-year-old child during the Fort Parker massacre in 1836 and assimilated into the Nokoni tribe.
 Following the apprehension of several Kiowa chiefs in 1871, Quanah Parker emerged as a dominant figure in the Red River War, clashing repeatedly with Colonel Ranald S. Mackenzie.
-With European-Americans hunting American bison, the Comanches' primary sustenance, into near extinction, Quanah Parker eventually surrendered and peaceably led the Kwahadi to the reservation at Fort Sill, Oklahoma.
+With Americans hunting American bison, the Comanches' primary sustenance, into near extinction, Quanah Parker eventually surrendered and peaceably led the Kwahadi to the reservation at Fort Sill, Oklahoma.

 Quanah Parker was never elected chief by his people but was appointed by the federal government as principal chief of the entire Comanche Nation.
 He became a primary emissary of southwest indigenous Americans to the United States legislature.
 In civilian life, he gained wealth as a rancher, settling near Cache, Oklahoma.
 Though he encouraged Christianization of Comanche people, he also advocated the syncretic Native American Church alternative, and fought for the legal use of peyote in the movement's religious practices.
 He was elected deputy sheriff of Lawton in 1902.
 After his death in 1911, the leadership title of Chief was replaced with chairman; Quanah Parker is thereby described as the "Last Chief of the Comanche", a term also applied to Horseback.

 He is buried at Chief's Knoll on Fort Sill.
 Many cities and highway systems in southwest Oklahoma and north Texas, once southern Comancheria, bear reference to his name.